 - Stroke, history of—Use with caution.
 May make these conditions worse.

 A nurse or other trained health professional will give you this medicine in a hospital or clinic.
-This medicine is given through a needle placed in one of your veins.
+It is given through a needle placed into one of your veins.

 This medicine may also be given at home to patients who do not need to be in a hospital or clinic.
 If you are using this medicine at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Make sure you understand all of the instructions before giving yourself an injection.